-Wisconsin Republicans, Democrats, debate laws that curb incoming Democrats' power
+Wisconsin Senate approves bill to curb incoming Democrats' power

 This year, Republicans in North Carolina are rushing to pass a new voter identification law before they lose their veto-proof majority in January.

-Reporting by Joseph Ax and Brendan O'Brien; additional reporting by Rich McKay; Editing by Richard Balmforth
+Reporting by Joseph Ax and Brendan O'Brien; Additional reporting by Rich McKay and Jonathan Allen; Editing by Scott Malone and Frances Kerry